Revolve Group (RVLV) and Its Competitors Critical Analysis

-Revolve Group (NYSE: RVLV) is one of 26 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it contrast to its peers?
-We will compare Revolve Group to related companies based on the strength of its profitability, earnings, dividends, institutional ownership, analyst recommendations, valuation and risk.
+Revolve Group (NYSE: RVLV) is one of 26 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it contrast to its competitors?
+We will compare Revolve Group to similar companies based on the strength of its institutional ownership, profitability, risk, valuation, earnings, analyst recommendations and dividends.

-22.1% of Revolve Group shares are owned by institutional investors.
-Comparatively, 50.8% of shares of all “Catalog & mail-order houses” companies are owned by institutional investors.
+22.0% of Revolve Group shares are owned by institutional investors.
+Comparatively, 50.5% of shares of all “Catalog & mail-order houses” companies are owned by institutional investors.
 30.2% of shares of all “Catalog & mail-order houses” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This table compares Revolve Group and its peers revenue, earnings per share and valuation.

-This table compares Revolve Group and its peers’ net margins, return on equity and return on assets.
+This table compares Revolve Group and its competitors’ net margins, return on equity and return on assets.

 |Net Margins